Helen W. Jones Fund

 "Helen believed very positively in the American Dream and in doing what was necessary to build a strong foundation for a successful life.
 You could see this in her support for programs for the homeless and refugees.
 She was also a strong proponent for educating young women in business.
 We think of the latter as normal, now, but, several decades ago, it was not.
 In that way, Helen was very practical and forward-looking," says Karen Clute, a partner at the law firm of Wiggin and Dana LLP and the Executor of the Jones estate.

 Helen's final act of generosity was leaving a bequest upon her death to create a fund at The Community Foundation to benefit Greater New Haven.
-Since being established in 2011, the Helen W. Jones Fund has distributed more than half a million dollars in grants to local nonprofits including Emerge Connecticut, Beth-El Center, Columbus House and the Valley Community Foundation.
+Since being established in 2011, the Helen W. Jones Fund has distributed more than half a million dollars in grants to local nonprofits including Emerge Connecticut, Beth-El Center, Columbus House New Reach and the Valley Community Foundation.